imnicy/framework/README.md

 ## simple framework package

-Follow the Psr specification
+A simple PHP framework, carefully selected many excellent and lightweight projects into the framework, and provide convenient and simple calls.
+The framework uses service container (DI) to manage the various packages, so that you can easily and simply expand your own packages into the framework.

 ### Provided:

-- Request & Response (use `slim\slim`, read more see: slim framework)
+- Request & Response (use `slim\slim`, see: slim framework)
 - Container (use `php-di\php-di`)
 - Cache (use `phpfastcache/phpfastcache`)
 - Configure